Video mode initialization and transition to protected mode

 for (card = video_cards; card < video_cards_end; card++) {

-/* collecting number of modes here */
+/* collecting the number of video modes */

 }